FHantke/brave-browser-wiki/Brave-Sync-v2.md

 We use the built-in `custom passphrase` feature from Chromium sync and encrypt everything client-side.
 Instead of letting the user pick a passphrase, which may be weak, we force the passphrase to be the BIP39 encoding of the sync seed.

 The rest of the encryption is handled by Chromium as follows:

 1.BIP39 phrase is key-stretched using `scrypt`(N = 2^13, r = 8, p = 11).
 New clients need the scrypt salt in order to derive the key.
-2. Then the key is used directly as a AES128-CTR-HMAC encryption key.
+2. Then the stretched key is used directly as a AES128-CTR-HMAC encryption key.

 #### What gets encrypted
 In `components/sync/protocol/sync.proto`, each `SyncEntity` contains `EntitySpecifics` which is actual data of each date type.
 For example,